Battle of Steenkerque: Battle

-The piecemeal deployment of the Allied main body meant little or no attempt was made to engage the French centre; with his troops spread out over the fortifications and under huge pressure from the French, Mackay asked William for permission to withdraw and reorganise.
+The piecemeal deployment of the Allied main body meant little or no attempt was made to engage the French centre.
+With his troops spread out over the fortifications and under huge pressure from the French, Mackay asked William for permission to withdraw and reorganise.
 Ordered to continue the assault, he allegedly said 'The Lord's will be done' and taking his place at the head of his regiment was killed with many of his division.
 Over 8,000 of the 15,000 Allied troops engaged became casualties, with five British regiments almost wiped out.
 Around 6:00 p.m., William decided to call off the attack.
 Württemberg raged to Mérode-Westerloo, the young adjutant who came to deliver this news, that he would have been able to drive the French out of their positions if the second and third columns had shown up, when now only 14,000 men had been at his disposal.
-Mérode-Westerloo rode back to the king and later wrote: I couldn't restrain myself from ... saying to the king that a great opportunity had been lost [to defeat the French].
+Mérode-Westerloo rode back to the king and later wrote: I couldn't restrain myself from saying to the king that a great opportunity had been lost to defeat the French.
 He smiled under his big hat, but said nothing.

 Seeing an opportunity for a decisive victory, Luxembourg committed the elite Maison du Roi to a frontal assault, reinforced by troops from Enghien under Boufflers.
 Contesting every step, Wurttemberg's corps plus the remnants of the troops of the first column were driven back.
-The French counterattack, however, proved very costly to the French, for the columns of Henry Casimir and Solms had finally reached the edge of the forest and were now getting into combat with the French.
+The counterattack, however, proved very costly to the French, for the columns of Henry Casimir and Solms had finally reached the edge of the forest and were now getting into combat with the French.
 The battle only ended with the coming of darkness.
 William then ordered his troops to fall back on their original positions around Halle, covered by a rear-guard under Hendrik Van Nassau-Ouwerkerk.
 The French quickly called off the pursuit, having suffered losses of around 7,000-8,000 killed or wounded themselves.